 By incorporating activities that cater to your overall happiness you will be more capable of being in control of your true happiness.What does your perfect day look like? #selfcare #writingprompts Click To Tweet

 More Self Care Journal Prompts To Improve Your Mental Health

 16. Write Down Your Typical Daily Emotions/Moods

 List the typical emotions you experience in a day or week.

-Once you list your typical emotions I encourage you to check out these free mood tracker worksheets to continue with this process.
+Once you list your typical emotions I encourage you to check out this beautiful mood tracking journal to continue with this process.

 Sample emotions: Happy, sad, grateful, excited, stressed, calm, depressed, relaxed, irritated, proud.

 This self-care journal prompt is great for checking in on your mental health.